Save Water—Make Your Own Rain Barrel

 - 1/2 inch female threaded socket

-- 1 foot by 2 foot piece of old or new screen fabric
+- 1-by-2 foot piece of old or new screen fabric

 - 1 gallon plastic bucket, tub or flowerpot

-Drill a 3/4 inch hole close to the bottom of the 55 gallon barrel (Don't drill the hole too far down inside the barrel where you can't reach it from the access hole on top)
+Drill a 3/4-inch hole close to bottom of the 55 gallon barrel (Don't drill the hole too far down inside the barrel where you can't reach it from the access hole on top)

 Prepare the area under the down spout where you want to install the rain barrel.
 Remove the old down spout and splash block and level the area where the barrel will sit.
 Place the cinder blocks so they are sloped slightly downward away from the house.
 Set the barrel on the blocks.
 With a hacksaw cut the down spout so it is just long enough to fit into the bucket on top of the rain barrel.

-You should provide an overflow if the water fills the barrel to the top.
+You should provide an overflow for water if the barrel fills to the top.
 With a jig saw, cut a hole in the side of the barrel large enough to fit the 2-inch male threaded by 2-inch pipe adapter.
 Place this fitting inside the barrel and thread it into the 2-inch female threaded by 2-inch PVC elbow on the outside of the barrel.
 Seal with silicone.
 Cut a length of 2-inch PVC pipe long enough to reach the ground.
-Attach a 2-inch PVC elbow to the bottom of this pipe and cut another length of 2-inch pipe to direct the flow to a splash block.
+Attach a 2-inch PVC elbow to the bottom of this pipe and cut another length of 2-inch pipe to connect to a splash block.